EngineerRunner/EngineerRunner.github.io/itch-script.md

 ### equalto
-Sets a temporary variable to true or false, depending on whether both arguments are equal. **(do not rely on this variable, as it is used globally.
-Use the setvar function to set a var to this value.)**
+Sets the temporary variable to true or false, depending on whether both arguments are equal

 ### runif
 Runs the first argument as code, if the value is true.
 This block is very complicated, but here's a quick look at the syntax.
 (This would be all on one line, but it is indented to make it easier to read.)